aneshlya/ispc/docs/ispc.rst

 program instances in the gang; it points to a single instruction to be executed next.
-The execution mask is a per-program-instance boolean value that indicates whether or not side effects from the current instruction should effect each program instance.
+The execution mask is a per-program-instance boolean value that indicates whether or not side effects from the current instruction should affect each program instance.
 Thus, for example, if a statement were to be executed with an "all off" mask, there should be no observable side-effects.